Burundi Travel Information

-The business world in Burundi is relatively undeveloped.
-Lightweight suits should be worn to formal meetings, which are usually conducted in French.
+Lightweight suits should be worn to formal meetings in the business world, which are usually conducted in French.
 An interpreter should be organised beforehand.
 Handshakes are important in Burundi and formal meetings often include food and drink, which is considered rude to turn down.
 Office hours are Monday to Friday 8am to 12pm and 2pm to 5.30pm.
 During the hotter months, a longer lunch break is taken.

 The international dialling code for Burundi is +257.
-The outgoing code is 00 followed by the relevant country code (e.g. 0044 for the United Kingdom).
 There is good mobile phone coverage in the western area of the county and there are a handful of internet cafés and hotels that offer free be found in Bujumbura.
 There is internet coverage across the country but it leaves a lot to be desired.